nsqa99/big-data-fundamentals/src/main/scala/com/viettel/truongvq/doc/airflow.md

 ![alt](dag-examples.png)

 ### DAG Runs
 A DAG Run is an object representing an instantiation of the DAG in time.
 Any time the DAG is executed, a DAG Run is created and all tasks inside it are executed.
-The status of the DAG Run depends on the tasks states.
 Each DAG Run is run separately from one another, meaning that you can have many runs of a DAG at the same time

-Scheduled DAGs are run after the start date and at the end of period
+Scheduled DAGs are run after the start date and at the end of interval

 DAGs will run in one of two ways:
 - When they are triggered either manually or via the API